MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-performance-bottlenecks-linux.md

 We can see that it’s consuming 100% of the CPU (note that `top` will show usage higher than 100% if the process is multithreaded and spans more than one CPU).

 Another useful reference is load average (load avg).
-The *loadavg* shows system load average in 1 minute, 5 minutes and 15 minutes intervals.
+The *loadavg* shows system load average in 1-minute, 5-minute, and 15-minute intervals.
 The number indicates the level of load of the system and interpreting the number depends on the number of CPUs available.
-For example, a load average of 2 on a 1 CPU system, means the system is so loaded that the processes started queuing up.
-If there is a load average of 2 on a 4 CPU system, then there’s about 50% overall CPU utilization.
+For example, a load average of 2 on a one-CPU system, means the system is so loaded that the processes started queuing up.
+If there is a load average of 2 on a four-CPU system, then there’s about 50% overall CPU utilization.

 In the example above, the load average is at 1.04.
-This is a 2 CPU system, meaning there’s about 50% CPU usage.
-This can be confirmed by the 48% Idle CPU.
+This is a two-CPU system, meaning there’s about 50% CPU usage.
+This result can be confirmed by the 48% Idle CPU.

 Use load average as a quick overview of how the system is performing.